BUCS110-B1-Fall2024/final-project-aaron-c/template_final_project-master/README.md

 << Give an overview of your project >>

-In the game, the user has to navigate through a tunnel and avoid creatures inside
+In the game, the user has to navigate through a tunnel and avoid creatures inside.
+Along the cave's path the user can collect coins
 ***

 ## GUI Design